 Office 365 Migration

-A University-wide migration from on-premise Exchange email accounts to Microsoft’s cloud-based collaboration suite called Office 365 has begun with planned completion in 2014.
+A University-wide migration from on-premise Exchange email accounts to Microsoft’s cloud-based collaboration suite called Office 365 has completed.
 For information on the migration see below.

 New benefits you'll have with Office 365: